google/gcp_scanner/INSTALL.md

 ## Install basic dependencies

-**Linux** is the preferred operating system to use while contributing to GCP Scanner.
+**Linux** is the preferred operating system to use while contributing to the GCP Scanner.
 If you're using Windows, we recommend setting up [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 - Have `python` installed on your system.
 Check out this [link](https://www.python.org/downloads/) to download.
 - have `git` installed on your system.